mmalam3/Document-Denoising-Convolutional-Autoencoder-using-TensorFlow/README.md

 # Document Denoising Convolutional Autoencoder using Tensorflow

-This repository contains the implementation of a Denoising Convolutional Autoencoder (CAE) using TensorFlow, Keras, and Python.
+This repository contains the implementation of a Denoising Convolutional Autoencoder (CAE) using `TensorFlow`, `OpenCV`, `Keras`, `Scikit-Learn`, and `Python`.
 The goal of this project is to perform noise reduction in noisy documents, such as scanned documents, or images of documents.

 The autoencoder architecture used in this project is a **Convolutional Neural Network (CNN)**.
 It consists of two components:
 1. An **encoder** that takes a noisy document as input and encodes it into a low-dimensional representation, and